MobiusMedical/NLP-for-Clinical-Data-Management/README.md

 2. Create a new branch in your local repository to work on the changes.
 3. Make the changes and then commit them to the branch you are working in.
 4. Push the changes to your forked repository.
-5. Initiate a pull request for the changes in your forked repository to be merged back into the main upstream repository.
+5. Initiate a pull request for the changes in your forked repository to be merged back into the main repository.

 ## License